Notes On… OCD

 Are you sure?
 Are you sure?
 Are you sure?

-I know the door is locked, but what if I missed it?
+I know the stove is off, but what if it isn’t?

-I know I didn’t run someone over, but what if I’m wrong?
+I know I didn’t hurt anyone, but what if I somehow did?

-I know it’s irrational, but it feels so real.
+I know this doesn’t make sense, but it feels so real.

 It’s about urgency.